alshedivat/al-folio/_pages/about.md

 I'm Georg, a PhD student in the [Computer Vision Research Group](https://cvrg.cs.st-andrews.ac.uk){:target="\_blank"} at the [University of St Andrews](https://www.st-andrews.ac.uk){:target="\_blank"}, advised by [Ognjen Arandjelović](http://oa7.host.cs.st-andrews.ac.uk){:target="\_blank"}.
 Prior to this, I studied an integrated master's (MSci) in Computer Science at the same university.
-My research lies at the intersection of computer vision, deep learning, and digital pathology.
+My research lies at the intersection of computer vision, deep learning, and computational pathology.

 Feel free to reach out via email!